THE PERFORMER

 Then notice: Did anyone actually comment?
 Did you lose respect?
 Did anything catastrophic happen?

-99% of the time: Nobody noticed.
-The audience you are performing for exists mostly in your head.
+Often: Nobody noticed.
+The audience being performed for exists mostly in imagination.

 For your last three status purchases, calculate: actual cost, hours worked to earn it, interest paid if on credit, how long it impressed anyone.